Flushing, Queens: Early 20th century development

-Asian communities
+Asian immigration

 In the 1970s, immigrants from Taiwan established a foothold in Flushing, whose demographic constituency had been predominantly non-Hispanic white, interspersed with a small Japanese community.
 Additionally, a large South Korean population also called Flushing home.
 The Taiwanese immigrants were the first wave of Chinese-speaking immigrants who spoke Mandarin (Taiwanese also spoken) rather than Cantonese to arrive in New York City.
 Many Taiwanese immigrants were additionally Hokkien and had relatives or connections to Fujian province in China, which led to large influxes of Fuzhounese Americans.

-Over the years, many new non-Cantonese ethnic Chinese immigrants from different regions and provinces of China started to arrive in New York City and settled in Flushing through word of mouth.
+Over the years, many recent non-Cantonese ethnic Chinese immigrants from different regions and provinces of China have settled in Flushing having heard of it through word of mouth.
 This wave of immigrants spoke Mandarin and various regional/provincial dialects.
 The early 1990s and 2000s brought a wave of Fuzhounese Americans and Wenzhounese immigrants, who mostly spoke Mandarin, and who settled in Flushing as well as Elmhurst.
 Flushing's Chinese population became diverse over the next few decades as people from different provinces started to arrive.
 Due to loosened emigration restrictions in mainland China, there has been a growing Northern Chinese population in Flushing.
 The regional food cuisines have led to Flushing being considered the "food mecca" for Chinese regional cuisine outside of Asia.

-21st-century transformation
+21st century transformation

 In the 21st century, Flushing has cemented its status as an international "melting pot", predominantly attracting immigrants from Asia, particularly from throughout the various provinces of China, but including newcomers from all over the world.
 Flushing Chinatown is centered around Main Street and the area to its west, most prominently along Roosevelt Avenue, which have become the primary nexus of Flushing Chinatown.
 However, Chinatown continues to expand southeastward along Kissena Boulevard and northward beyond Northern Boulevard.
 The Flushing Chinatown houses over 30,000 individuals born in China alone, the largest Chinatown by this metric outside Asia and one of the largest and fastest-growing Chinatowns in the world.
-In January 2019, the New York Post named Flushing as New York City's "most dynamic outer-borough neighborhood."
+In January 2019, the New York Post named Flushing as New York City's "most dynamic outer-borough neighborhood".
 Flushing is undergoing rapid gentrification by Chinese transnational entities.